marethyu/nesty/README.md

 # Nesty

-This is a WIP Nintendo Entertainment System emulator written from scratch in Rust for the sake of fun and learning. ~~Originally, I wanted to build this emulator so I can finally beat [Super Mario Forever](https://www.youtube.com/watch?v=in6RZzdGki8) with savestates.~~ Available in both desktop and web.
+This is a Nintendo Entertainment System emulator written from scratch in Rust for the sake of fun and learning. ~~Originally, I wanted to build this emulator so I can finally beat [Super Mario Forever](https://www.youtube.com/watch?v=in6RZzdGki8) with savestates.~~ Available in both desktop and web.
 [Try the live demo here!](https://marethyu.github.io/nesty/)

 ## Features